 In addition, we are subject to evolving and strict rules on the transfer of personal data out of the EEA to third countries such as the United States.
-In 2020, the Court of Justice of the EU invalidated the EU-U.S. Privacy Shield, which was one of the primary mechanisms used by U.S. companies to import personal information from Europe in compliance with the GDPR's cross-border data transfer restrictions, and raised questions about whether the European Commissions's standard contractual clauses one of the primary alternatives to the Privacy Shield, can lawfully be used for personal information transfers from Europe to the United States or most other countries.
-Similarly, the Swiss Federal Data Protection and Information Commissioner and pince that the Swiss-U.S. Privacy Shield is inadequate for transfers of data from Switzerland to the United States, and the UK Information Commissioner's Office has stated that the Privacy Shield framework is inadequate for transfers from the UK to the U.S. Furthermore, on June 4, 2021, the European Commission issued new forms of standard contractual clauses for data transfers from controllers or processors in the EEA (or otherwise subject to the GDPR) to controllers or processors established outside the EEA.
+In 2020, the Court of Justice of the EU invalidated the EU-U.S. Privacy Shield, which was one of the primary mechanisms used by U.S. companies to import personal information from Europe in compliance with the GDPR's cross-border data transfer restrictions, and raised questions about whether the European Commission's standard contractual clauses one of the primary alternatives to the Privacy Shield, can lawfully be used for personal information transfers from Europe to the United States or most other countries.
+Similarly, the Swiss Federal Data Protection and Information Commissioner has opined that the Swiss-U.S. Privacy Shield is inadequate for transfers of data from Switzerland to the United States, and the UK Information Commissioner's Office has stated that the Privacy Shield framework is inadequate for transfers from the UK to the U.S. Furthermore, on June 4, 2021, the European Commission issued new forms of standard contractual clauses for data transfers from controllers or processors in the EEA (or otherwise subject to the GDPR) to controllers or processors established outside the EEA.
 We will be required to transition to the new forms of standard contractual clauses and doing so may require significant effort and cost.
 The new standard contractual clauses may also impact our business as companies based in Europe may be reluctant to utilize the new clauses to legitimize transfers of personal information to third countries given the burdensome requirements of transfer impact assessments and the substantial obligations that the new standard contractual clauses impose upon exporters.
 If we are investigated by a European data protection authority, we may face fines and other penalties.
-Any such investigation or charges by European data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new clie
+Any such investigation or charges by European data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new clients or pharmaceutical partners.
+We may also experience hesitancy, reluctance, or refusal by European or multi-national clients or pharmaceutical partners to continue to use our products due to the potential risk exposure as a result of the current (and, in particular, future) data protection obligations imposed on them by certain data protection authorities in interpretation of current law, including the GDPR.
+Such clients or pharmaceutical partners may also view any alternative approaches to compliance as being too costly, too burdensome, too legally uncertain, or otherwise objectionable and therefore decide not to do business with us.
+Any of the foregoing could materially harm our business, prospects, financial condition, and results of operations.